 If our infinite worth is determined by our infinite potential, then surely the choices we make that can so clearly increase or decrease that potential usefulness or value-contribution, are going to have an effect on our worth.

 Although I agree in the priceless worth of every person on this planet, I don’t believe we are all of equal worth or even can be.
 Worth is had by degrees that are simultaneously so minute, ranged and innumerable it’s foolish to think any of us have truly identical value even in micro-niche ways.

 Although I don’t believe gauging the worth of others to qualify for either our kindness or hatred to be a beneficial exercise (in most situations due to the fault in our own perception being so large), I do believe gauging worth is extremely valuable especially when comparing, benchmarking and tracking self-improvement.

 Although I don’t believe somebody’s worth can be perfectly measured by us (imperfect people), I do believe it’s changeable and can be both increased and decreased.
 Such changes are sufficiently measurable so tracking progress/improvement can indeed become both identifiable and measurable.

 We can move closer or further away from both worthlessness and pricelessness as we track both our choices and the resulting changes in our potential.
 The power to measure such, even if imperfectly done, remains an imperative tool that resides in our own hands and therefore so does the power to change our worth.

 Step 6.
 Let’s get real

-We need appreciate also that such feelings are much more likely a reflection of perceived worth than actual worth as one overly focuses on the limitations of their potential and therefore becomes genuinely blinded to the limitlessness that remains in that potential.
+We need to appreciate also that such feelings are much more likely a reflection of perceived worth than actual worth.
+As one overly focuses on the limitations of their potential they become genuinely blinded to the limitlessness that remains in that potential.
 Such flaws in our own perception are much more damaging to us than the flaws in the perception of others.